sodell/AzPlayground/README.md

 1/7/2021 - Dove into methods of authentication with AD Connect - Federation and Pass-Through
-           Pass-Through will take the u/p and pass them onto AD while optionally storing pw hash in azure ad Federation - u/p skips Azure and goes straight to AD
+           Pass-Through will take the u/p and pass them onto AD while optionally storing pw hash in azure ad Federation - u/p skips Azure and goes straight to AD 1/8/2021 - Learning about SSO - There is single-sign on and seamless sign-on.
+Both have identical end user experience but operate differently.
+Same sign-on is a different experience in which the same pw will work across services but all of them individually prompt for the password